csswizardry/csswizardry.github.com/_posts/2014-08-05-advice-to-budding-front-end-developers.md

 ### Attend meetups and conferences

-Attending conferences and meetups with talks and/or workshops is just a GoodIdea™—it’s learning, and learning is what you need to be doing.
+Attending conferences and meetups with talks and/or workshops is just a GoodIdea™ — it’s learning, and learning is what you need to be doing.

 Meetups can be used for networking, if you’re into that, but they’re also a great way to get inspired, see what other people are up to, learn how